By John Sullivan

 Last week a mysterious double-sided puzzle appeared at Khan Academy.

 To solve the puzzle you must fit all four pieces inside the recessed area (the pieces will not entirely fill the area).
-We found a solution to the easy side after only a few days[^1] but nobody could get close to solving the hard side.
+We found a solution to the easy side after only a few days1If you want to spoil it for yourself, here is a picture of the solved easy side., but nobody could get close to solving the hard side.
 So five of us at Khan Academy began writing our own solvers.

 The first question we each faced was how to best represent the positions of the pieces.
 Laying a triangular grid over each side was intuitive enough, but it wasn’t obvious how the cells should be addressed.